CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 One unique feature of ROUVY is the ability to ride official routes from races like the Vuelta a España, IRONMAN, and Tour de Suisse and compare your performance with elite athletes from the World Tour and triathlon.
 You can even compare your times against Strava KOMs.

-ROUVY also allows runners to use the app, which works on the same principle as cycling.
-Additionally, you can create your own rides and invite friends to join you on a group ride.
-If you have a favorite route in your area, simply take a video of it, upload it to the app, and start riding.
+ROUVY is also suitable for runners.
+It works on the same principle as cycling.
+Additionally, you can create your own rides and invite friends to join you.
+Or, if you have a favorite route in your area, simply take a video of it, upload it to the app, and start riding.

 In early 2022, ROUVY introduced a new Career feature to keep users motivated and engaged, although it is not as sophisticated as in Zwift.
 However, with a database of over 10,000 routes, there is plenty of workout diversity.
-Unfortunately, this leads to the fact you will often ride alone.
+Unfortunately, this often leads to riding alone, as users are scattered along the different routes.

-If you don’t like the virtual world of Zwift and want to enjoy the beautiful scenery of famous routes in Italy, Spain, Switzerland, and other countries, I recommend ROUVY for every rider.
+If you don’t like the virtual world of Zwift and want to enjoy the beautiful scenery of famous routes in Italy, Spain, Switzerland, and other countries, I can recommend ROUVY.
+It helps you relive memories of the places you visited or discover areas for future holidays.

 …or read my in-depth ROUVY review.